 When I first checked the topics I almost felt a bit overwhelmed: I didn’t expect such an extensive choice of themes.
-They range from hobbies to family, from media to politics and current events, from cultural insights on France and other francophone countries to life abroad.
-There are also lessons tailored on specific needs: writing a resume, applying for a job or going to an interview.
+They range from hobbies to family, from media to politics and current events, from cultural insights on France and other francophone countries to living abroad.
+There are also lessons tailored to specific needs: writing a resume, applying for a job or going to an interview.

 I believe getting full attention from a professional teacher is one of the best and fastest ways to make progress in a language, and my experience on Lingoda confirmed this idea.

 For my first three lessons, I studied with the same teacher.
 She soon identified my weaknesses and gave me spot on tips and reading recommendations suitable for my level.
 Afterwards, I had two more lessons with different teachers.
 Both were excellent but it’s a bit of a shame because I would have loved to keep studying with the first one.

 During the lessons, I received constant feedback, suggestions on what I needed to improve and how to best do it.
 In general, I felt that all the teachers I worked with really cared about my progress and results.